Non-stop flights to Bangkok (BKK)

 Flights from Laos to Bangkok

-In Laos, there are 3 airports that have direct flights to Bangkok.
+There are 2 airports in Laos that have non-stop flights to Bangkok.

 From Vientiane, you can fly non-stop with Lao Airlines or Thai Airways (Star Alliance).